anagrosch/audio_steganography/README.md

 1. Least Significant Bit (LSB) Matching

-    >The LSB algorithm focuses on minimizing the alterations made to the cover media to avoid detection.
+    >The LSB algorithm focuses on minimizing the alterations made to the
+    >cover media to avoid detection.

-    >The least significant bit of the audio file's first `m` bytes are modified to match the secret message, where `m` represents the length of the secret message in binary.
+    >The least significant bit of the audio file's first `m` bytes are
+    >modified to match the secret message, where `m` represents the length
+    >of the secret message in binary.

-    >LSB matching randomly adds or subtracts 1 to each LSB that differs from the secret message.
+    >LSB matching randomly adds or subtracts 1 to each LSB that differs
+    >from the secret message.
     >This method creates a more secure alternative to standard LSB replacement.

-    >Decryption simply requires reading the LSB of the first `m` bytes of the embedded audio file.
+    >Decryption simply requires reading the LSB of the first `m` bytes of
+    >the embedded audio file.

 2. Phase Coding

     >Phase Coding hides information in the phase component of an audio signal.
-    >Modifications using this method cannot be audibly perceived by humans, which addresses the noise added by LSB.
+    >Modifications using this method cannot be audibly perceived by humans,
+    >which addresses the noise added by LSB.

-    >The cover audio file divided into segments is converted to the frequency domain by applying the Fast Fourier Transform (FFT).
+    >The cover audio file divided into segments is converted to the
+    >frequency domain by applying the Fast Fourier Transform (FFT).
     >The secret message is embedded into the each segment's phase components.
-    >Applying the Inverse Fast Fourier Transform (IFFT) converts the data back to the time domain for outputting.
+    >Applying the Inverse Fast Fourier Transform (IFFT) converts the data
+    >back to the time domain for outputting.

+    >Decryption requires segmenting the embedded audio file and reading
+    >the phase shifts of each segment.

+3. Bipolar Backward-Forward Echo Hiding

+    >Echo hiding embeds information in a signal by adding unnoticable echos
+    >corresponding to the bits of the message.
+    >Symmetrical echo impulses of bipolar backward-forward echo hiding
+    >increase its robustness compared to other echo hiding methods.

+    >Delayed versions of the cover audio based on the 0-bit and 1-bit echo
+    >kernels are added onto the cover audio with a mixer signal created from
+    >the hidden message.

-    >Decryption requires segmenting the embedded audio file and reading the phase shifts of each segment.
+    >Decryption consists of segmenting the audio file and retrieving the delay points of each segment to determine the message bit value.

-## Usage
+## Secret Message Input

+This code only supports `.txt` files for the secret message input.
+Each character is read as a binary string of its ascii code.

+### LSB Matching

+Each character requires 7 bits.
+The maximum characters permitted is calculated by

+$$max = \frac{size_{cover}}{7} - 1$$

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;where $size_{cover}$
+represents the size of the cover audio file in bytes.

-### Input Files
+### Phase Coding

+Each character requires 12 bits.
+The maximum characters permitted is calculated by

+$$max_1 = \lfloor\frac{\frac{L}{4}  * (S - 1)}{12}\rfloor$$

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;where
+$S = \frac{size_{cover}}{L}$ and $size_{cover}$ respresents size of the cover audio sampled at 44.1 kHz.

+If $max_1 > 2^{24} - 1$, then the max is calculated by

+$$max_2 = \frac{2^{24} - 1}{12}$$

+### Bipolar Backward-Forward Echo Hiding

+Each character requires 12 bits.
+The maximum characters permitted is calculated by

+$$max = \frac{size_{cover}}{L/12}$$

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;where $size_{cover}$
+represents the size of the cover audio sampled at 44.1 kHz.

+## Cover Audio Input

 This code supports `.wav` and/or `.mp3` files for the cover audio input, depending on the algorithm.

-The secret message to be hidden is read in binary from a `.txt` file.
-The maximum characters permitted depends on the algorithm.

-**LSB Matching**

-$$max = size_{audio} / 7 - 1$$

-**Phase Coding**

-$$max = \lfloor (L / 4  * (S - 1)) / 12 \rfloor$$

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;where $S = size_{audio} / L$, or

-$$max = (2^{24} - 1) / 12$$

-### Input File Processing
+The formatting of the data depends on the algorithm implemented.

+### LSB Matching

 The cover audio file data is retrieved as binary data.
-The formatting of the data depends on the algorithm implemented.

-The secret message is converted to a binary string where the ascii code of each character is converted into a 7-bit binary string.

-**LSB Matching**: An end-of-text descriptor (0x3) is appended to the end of the secret message for decryption.
+An end-of-text descriptor is embedded after the secret message.

+### Phase Coding

+The cover audio is retrieved as audio data with a sample rate of 44.1 kHz.
-**Phase Coding**: The length of the binary message as a 14-bit binary string is appended to the end of the secret message for decryption.
+A 24-bit binary string describing the length of the binary message is embedded in the first segment.
+Each binary string of the secret message is converted into an 8-bit binary string to implement 12-bit Hamming error correcting.

+### Bipolar Backward-Forward Echo Hiding

+The cover audio is retrieved as audio data with a sample of 44.1 kHz.
+Each binary string of the secret message is converted into an 8-bit binary string to implement 12-bit Hamming error correcting.

 ## References